santimm44/Group-CYOA-with-Styles/README.md

 #### Winning The Lottery

--Scenario: Leaving their home they were on their way to work.
+- Scenario: Leaving their home they were on their way to work.
 Suddenly (somethings happens).
 You stop, look around before deciding to stop to hear what had happened
-   -Options (Stop at Gas Station | Super Market)
+  - Options (Stop at Gas Station | Super Market)

 - Scenario: Talk to cashier